jeremiah-joh/dslibc/docs/vec.md

 Deallocates vector from memory.

-Using this function is recommanded over `free(vec.arr)` because it prevents dangling pointer.
+Using this function is recommended over `free(vec.arr)` because it prevents dangling pointer.

 ```c
 INIT_VEC(int, int);